ahermant/react_tuto/README.md

-# Getting Started with Create React App
+# Personal test with the React tutorial

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is just a personal implementation of the React tutorial.
+Please do not worry about it.

 ## Available Scripts